AbeJellinek/PDFData/README.md

     Usage: pdfdata
         read  <pdf file> [output file]
         write <storage type> <source file> <pdf file>

     Options:
         -h, --help:      print this help message and exit -O, --overwrite: overwrite the output file if it exists

     Storage Types:
         annotations, ann, an: Annotation-based
         attachments, att, at: Attachment-based
         forms, form, f:       Form-based
         xmp, meta, x, m:      Metadata-based

-## Hosting

-The web interface can easily be hosted on any server with a Java installation.

-To build a runnable JAR, `cd` into the root directory and run `./gradlew od-web:distZip`.
-This command will create a ZIP file with scripts inside to run on any platform.
-You can upload that ZIP to your server, or run it locally.
-No database configuration or configuration in general is required.

-When you run, a port can be specified with the `--server.port=` command-line option.

 ## Project Structure